Section Zero: Publication history

-The three issues of Section Zero that were published were dated June 2000, July 2000 and September 2000.
-A fourth issue was solicited, but was never published.
-Gorilla Comics was intended to be a creator-owned company financed by a comics related website, eHero.com.
-The website proved to be a financial failure, leaving the creators to personally finance their own books.
-Along with the other Gorilla Comics creators, Kesel and Grummett attempted to continue the series they started, but these efforts proved to be unsuccessful.
-In January 2012, Kesel announced that he and Grummett would be relaunching Section Zero as a webcomic on the Mad Genius Comics website.
-The previously published stories are being posted on the site and new material will be added as it is completed.
+The three published issues of Section Zero were dated June, July, and September 2000.
+A fourth issue was solicited but never published.
+Gorilla Comics was intended to be a creator-owned company financed by a comics-related website, eHero.com.
+The website proved a financial failure, leaving the creators to personally finance their own books.
+Along with the other Gorilla Comics creators, Kesel and Grummett attempted to continue the series they started, but these efforts were unsuccessful.
+In 2012, Kesel and Grummett relaunched Section Zero as a webcomic on the Mad Genius Comics website.
+The previously published stories were posted on the site and new material was added.

 Kesel and Grummett launched a Kickstarter project in May 2017 to collect all Section Zero work and complete the storyline.
-The Kickstarter was successfully funded, and the book premiered at the Baltimore Comic Con 2018 (September 28–30).
+The project was successfully funded, and the book premiered at the Baltimore Comic Con 2018 in September.
 The book and related items began shipping out shortly afterwards.

 Kesel and Grummett launched a new website as part of the Kickstarter project, which replaced the older Mad Genius Comics site.
 The new Panic Button Press site includes information for Section Zero material, and an online store for people to purchase the Kickstarter book, mini-prints, and a full-color print from Adam Hughes.

-In December 2018, Kesel teased a new project, which would be officially announced as Section Zero 1959 to the original Kickstarter backers in January 2019.
-The Kickstarter for this project is expected to be launched in Q1 2019.
+In December 2018, Kesel teased a new project, which was officially announced as Section Zero 1959 to the original Kickstarter backers in the following month.
+The Kickstarter for this project launched in Q1 2019 and was successfully funded.